 The FVCRP-C and the Feline Leukemia vaccine are the only two vaccines that we administer.
 For cats that live strictly indoor with no contact with other outdoor cats we only recommend the FVRCP-C vaccine.
 This vaccine protects cats from Feline Viral Rhinotracheitis, Calici Virus, Paneleukapenia, and Chlamydia.
 We recommend a first kitten FVRCP-C vaccine be given at 8 weeks old with a booster vaccine be given 3 to 4 weeks after.
 We then boost the FVRCP-C in 1 year, and repeat the vaccine every 3 years from that point on.

-For cats that spend any time outside, we recommend the Feline Leukemia vaccine be started at 10 weeks of age.
-The frequency of the vaccine is the same as the FVRCP-C vaccine with a booster in 3 to 4 weeks, then in a year and maintained every 3 years.
-Feline Leukemia can only be contracted from contact with an affected cat and therefore we do not recommend this vaccine for strictly indoor cats.
+For cats that spend any time outside, we recommend the Feline Leukemia vaccine be started at 10 weeks old.
+The frequency of the vaccine is the same as the FVRCP-C vaccine.
+Feline Leukemia can only be contracted from contact with an affected cat, so we do not recommend this vaccine for indoor cats.

-While FIV is an outdoor cat concern, we do not vaccinate with the FIV vaccine.
-There is no evidence that the FIV vaccine is proven to work and causes the FIV/Felv combo test to come up positive no matter if the cat has the actual virus or because the cat is vaccinated.
-We recommend testing with the FIV/Felv combo test annually to be sure your cat does not contract either of these viruses while they are outdoors.
+While FIV is an outdoor cat concern, we do not vaccinate for this.
+There is no evidence that the FIV vaccine works, and it causes the FIV/Felv test to present false positives.
+Therefore, we recommend testing for FIV/Felv annually to be sure your cat does not contract either of these viruses.